JanNeuendorf/lorevault/README.md

 There are a few tests in the `justfile` to get started.
 It is, however, very hard to test alone.
 I am thankful for every bug report.
-You can compile with `--features=debug` and then run the program with the flag `-d` to get additional debug chatter.